 The AIA Tennessee government relations committee and staff work throughout the year to protect the profession and advocate on behalf of Tennessee architects.
 AIA TN’s Government Relations Committee holds weekly conference calls to discuss legislation that potential to threaten public safety, the practice of architecture and architects in general.
-The 111th Tennessee General Assembly adjourned on May 2 and will reconvene on January 14, 2020, at Noon/central.
+The 112th Tennessee General Assembly reconvened on January 12, 2021.